permanentCH5/GeoInfoNet/README.md

 cd GeoInfoNet
 ```
 2.Download the proposed dataset Levir_CS and unzip it.
 3.Prepare the models.
-They are available on BaiduDisk:[BaiduDisk](https://pan.baidu.com/s/16C1L3CuqcP0rG0WbXU4qYA ) (extracting code: 30ue) or Dropbox:[Dropbox](https://www.dropbox.com/sh/6e1ojw5apxbzmao/AAAQKsyRzB0bD5JNLqV81093a?dl=0).
+They are available on BaiduDisk:[BaiduDisk](https://pan.baidu.com/s/16C1L3CuqcP0rG0WbXU4qYA ) (extracting code: 30ue).
 We recommend you to put these models in the folder 'models'.
 For training, the pre-trained model "densenet169.pth" is recommended to use.
 It is the same with the model in [Pytorch](https://pytorch.org/vision/stable/_modules/torchvision/models/densenet.html#densenet169).
 For testing, the model "gin.pth" can be used in cloud and snow detection.
 4.Before training the model, please modify the contents in "train_levir_cloud_snow_dataset_version3_withdem.txt" in the folder "train" by replacing "/YOUR_DATASET_PATH/" to the real absolute path.
 Then run the following code to start training the model.